sighupio/fury-kubernetes-opa/README.md

       path: patches/allow.yml
 ```

-add this in the `patches/allow.yml` file:
+add this to the `patches/allow.yml` file:

 ```yml
 - op: "replace"